Sindvero/Simon-Game-ESP8266/ReadMe.md

 # Modern Simon Game

 Simon is an electronic game of memory skills.
 The device creates a series of tones and lights and requires a user to repeat the sequence in a given time.
-This Simon game is a little bit different from the classic one: instead of having physical buttons you can push, you virtual buttons, *i.e.* you need to click, either with your computer or smartphone, on the web application's buttons.
+This Simon game is a little bit different from the classic one: instead of having physical buttons you push virtual buttons, i.e. you need to click, either with your computer or smartphone, on the web application's buttons.

 ## Installation